Posters and banners

 Printing posters at the Resource Centre

-If you want to make a large number of posters on a low budget, you could use one of our copyprinters to print in black, green, blue, maroon, purple or red ink on white or coloured paper.
+If you want to make a large number of posters on a low budget, you could use one of our copyprinters to print in black, green, maroon, or red ink on white or coloured paper.
 You can use more than one ink colour using the spot colour printing method.

 More information about spot colour printing is available on our artwork page.
 To find out how much your posters would cost to print on a copyprinter, use our online print quote calculator or contact us for a quote.